Your home needs detectors for smoke, CO, and radon

-Read on to learn more about how what carbon monoxide and radon are and how these different detectors could save a life.
+Read on to learn more about what smoke, carbon monoxide, and radon detectors are, and how they could be life savers.

 Carbon monoxide (CO)

-You can’t see carbon monoxide (CO).
-You can’t smell CO.
-You can’t taste CO.
-But CO can kill you.
+You can’t see, smell or taste carbon monoxide (CO).
+But it can kill you.

 What is carbon monoxide?